drvinceknight/unpeudemath/_drafts/2014-10-13-reflecting-on-a-first-week-of-learning.md

 comments   : false
 ---

-This academic year [+Imogen Dunne]() (a final year student here at Cardiff University) is doing her final year project looking at evaluating student attitudes in my "Computing for Mathematics" course.
+This academic year [Imogen Dunne](http://vincent-knight.com/research/students/current/2014/09/30/Imogen-Dunne/) (a final year student here at Cardiff University) is doing her final year project looking at evaluating student attitudes in my "Computing for Mathematics" course.

 The idea is to use questionnaires, focus groups and interviews to evaluate (longitudinally) mathematics students' attitudes towards: